Obananob/AgroScan_Leaf/README.md

-# 🌿 AgroScan – CNN-Based Plant Disease Detection via WhatsApp
+# 🌿 AgroScan –  Plant Disease Detection

 **AgroScan** is a deep learning-powered solution that detects crop leaf diseases from images.
 The model is designed to be deployed via a **WhatsApp chatbot** using Twilio, making it accessible to farmers and agricultural workers in remote or low-connectivity areas.